hmrc/agents-external-stubs/README.md

 - smart (only minimal input needed, sensibly auto-generates missing values)
 - complete (feels and behaves like real API would)
 - self-contained (does not need any other services to run)
-- easy-to-use (through ergonomic API and complementary UI frontend)
+- easy-to-use (i.e. ergonomic API and complementary UI frontend)

 ## Table of contents